-This project was ongoing for most of my time that I was working on search at Etsy and is still an ongoing project, so some newer details I have purposely left out.
-Hopefully it illustrates how I like to work as a product designer.
+This project was ongoing for most of my time spent working on search at Etsy and is still an ongoing project.

-After working with my engineering partners we discovered that a sizable portion of searches on Etsy are broad queries that are lower converting than higher-intent queries.
-Our team of researchers had also seen this behavior and it mapped to a prominent user persona that we build our products for.
+After working with engineering partners, the search team discovered that a sizable portion of searches on Etsy are broad queries that are lower converting than higher-intent queries.
+Our team of researchers had also seen this behavior and it mapped to a prominent user persona that we built our products for.

 How can we help Etsy users narrow down searches to something more specific, in order to give them a real chance at finding what they are looking for?